Costa-exe/BatterySpector/README.md

 ## How To Launch

-Extract the folder and execute the "batteryspector" shortcut.
+Extract the folder and execute the "batteryspector.exe" file inside of it (if it doesn't boot up try as an admin).